DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 **Native American Traditions**: The Star People who had once lived among humans but had returned to the sky.

 "Every advanced culture has the same story," Dr. Kim observed.
 "Gods who were once present but are now absent.
 Why would humans consistently invent stories about abandoned gods?
 Why not create myths about gods who are still here?"

+**Hierarchy Acceptance & The Absent God Worship**: Dr. Kim realized that worshipping an absent god was the perfect control mechanism.
+The rules, moral codes, and rituals remained, but there was no one present to contradict or update them.
+Humanity was left running on obsolete software, and any attempt to question it was deemed heresy—a deviation from the original programming.

+"It's a brilliant, self-perpetuating system," Dr. Kim concluded.
+"They programmed humans to police themselves.
+We mistake our programming for morality, our automated rituals for devotion, and our obedience for spirituality.
+It's a cage where the bars are made of our most cherished beliefs."

 ## The Programming Evidence